kmohebbizadeh/AML-for-Image-Analysis-Iris-Recognition/README.md

 - First we have to remove the eyelids as they often cover part of the iris and are considered noise.
 To do this we first apply a gaussian blur to remove the texture noise from the image.
-- We then run the houghes circles algorithm to detect the parabolic edges that the eyelids have in the normalized image.
+- We then run the Hough's circles algorithm to detect the parabolic edges that the eyelids have in the normalized image.
 The radius parameters are confined to ensure no small circle noise is detected and to limit the amount that can be removed from the image without limiting its ability to detect the eyelid